 A look back 5,000 years at the first Irish farmers.

-Broadcast on 9 May 1975, 'Our First Farmers: Settlers Who Inhabited the West' takes a look back at Ireland in 3,000BC.
+'Our First Farmers: Settlers Who Inhabited the West' takes a look back at Ireland in 3,000BC.

 Presented by Martin Downes the film traces the origins of farming in Ireland with a stone walled field system, the remains of cultivated ridges, also known as lazy beds, and ploughing marks preserved under bog in North Mayo.